junyi07/Portfolio-Investment-System/README.md

-# Portfolio-Investment-System
+# Portfolio Investment System
-an intelligent portfolio investment system for Chinese stock based on machine learning and fuzzy time series.
+An intelligent portfolio investment system for Chinese stock based on machine learning and fuzzy time series.

 # Indroduction
 This project is an intelligent portfolio investment system for Chinese stock.
-Make use of Random Forest to select efficient factors, find the portfolio investment combined with Adaboost, Random Forest and SVM, and trade on JoinQuant platform with stop-loss strategy based on fuzzy time series model.
+Make use of Random Forest to select efficient stock factors, find the portfolio investment combined with machine learning (Adaboost, Random Forest and SVM), and get a simulation trade on JoinQuant platform with the stop-loss strategy based on fuzzy time series model.

 # Dependencies